You guys, I’m in luuuhve. With red curry, pad thai, and tom yum goong soup topped with fresh chopped cilantro.

 The curry paste, veggies and chicken is stirred, then the coconut milk and fish sauce is added, and just like that, the green curry is done.

-By the way, joining a cooking class is a brilliant way to meet other travelers.
+By the way, joining a Thai cooking class or any cooking class for that matter is a brilliant way to meet other travelers.
 I ended up hanging out with the girl next to me <— who was also a solo traveler.

 And this, my friends, is why I should not have waited, err, 8 MONTHS to write this post.
 Dang it.